 Where To Deposit the Check

 The wording on the check also determines where the check can be deposited.
 If the check is written to you or another party, then you or the other person can deposit the check into an individual account.
-But, if the check is written to you and another person, then you may face a harder time and have to deposit the check into a joint account, depending on your bank.
+But, if the check is written to you and another person, you may have to deposit the check into a joint account as per your bank's internal policies.

 If you’re having trouble depositing a joint check at a traditional banking institution, or do not have a bank account, you can try cashing it using a check cashing service found in grocery stores or standalone establishments.
 Although you will have to pay fees when you cash a check using this option, it does not require a joint account.
 Walmart, for example, will cash payroll checks, tax refunds and 401(k) disbursement checks, as well as cashier's checks made out to two parties.